benwilcock/spring-rsocket-demo/docs/request-response.md

 ```

 > **Note:**
 > You can view all your background processes at any time by typing `jobs` at the prompt.
 You can bring any background process to the foreground using `fg %n` where `n` is the job number.
+If you don't want to process switch in the terminal, just use the "Run" command in your Java IDE.

 ### Step 3: Send A Command To The Server With The RSocket CLI